matthewkeil/full-stack-pattern/docs/docs/api/classes/Lambda.md

 ▸ **associateTable**(`__namedParameters`): [`Lambda`](Lambda)

-**`description`** Associates a table with the function.

-Applies grantReadWriteData for the function role if one was created.
+Applies table.grantReadWriteData(role) for the function role if one was created.

 Adds table name to environment variables.
+As an example when passing in `table: "good-stuff-table"` will, by default, set actual tableName as:
+  - `process.env.TABLE_NAME=client-project-env-good-stuff-table`
+  - `process.env.GOOD_STUFF_TABLE=client-project-env-good-stuff-table`

-As an example when passing in `table: "admin-table"` will set actual prefixed tableName as `process.env.TABLE_NAME=client-project-env-admin-table` and `process.env.ADMIN_TABLE=client-project-env-admin-table` by default.
-You can override this with `tableEnvKey` to create the environment variables as `TABLE_NAME` and the `TABLE_ENV_KEY` that was passed in.
+You can override this with `tableEnvKey: TABLE_ENV_KEY` to create the environment variables as:

-Is backwards compatible with passing `table: string` like LambdasAndLogGroups.
-Need to pass in DynamoTables construct for this functionality.
-Can also be used with `table: string` when using Lambdas construct as it will pass in the DynamoTables object for you.
+`process.env.TABLE_NAME`
+`process.env.TABLE_ENV_KEY`

 #### Parameters